jacobdensford/jacobdensford.com/fell/creating-a-character.md

 d10|Feat
 :--|---
-1| **Berserk:** When you hit and deal harm, you may make additional tests to deal harm until you fail 2| **Counterspell:** You may force a WIL contest to prevent someone from casting a spell 3| **Expertise:** You may spend 1 INT to reroll a skill die 4| **Jack of all Trades:** You may spend 1 INT to roll a d4 with any skill, increasing INT spent to increase the die.
+1| **Berserk:** When you hit and deal harm, you may make additional tests to deal harm until you fail.
+2| **Counterspell:** You may force a WIL contest to prevent someone from casting a spell.
+3| **Expertise:** You may spend 1 INT to reroll a skill die.
+4| **Jack of all Trades:** You may spend 1 INT to roll a d4 with any skill, increasing INT spent to increase the die.
-5| **Powerful Strike:** When you hit and deal harm, spend 1 BOD to deal double harm 6| **Protect:** You may take the BOD harm that someone nearby would have taken instead of them 7| **Sneak Attack:** When you hit and deal harm to someone engaged with someone else or who is unaware of your presence, you may deal double harm
+5| **Powerful Strike:** When you hit and deal harm, spend 1 BOD to deal double harm.
+6| **Protect:** You may take the BOD harm that someone nearby would have taken instead of them.
+7| **Sneak Attack:** When you hit and deal harm to someone engaged with someone else or who is unaware of your presence, you may deal double harm.
-8| **Spellcasting:** You may cast spells and you gain one spell--whenever taking the "gain feat" option from the XP table, you may gain another spell instead
+8| **Spellcasting:** You may cast spells and you gain one spell--whenever taking the "gain feat" option from the XP table, you may gain another spell instead.
-9| **Spellshield:** You may take harm to WIL instead of BOD or INT
+9| **Spellshield:** You may take harm to WIL instead of BOD or INT.
+10|

 **Example character:** *Jane rolled and got sneak attack as her feat.*